 AIMS OBJECTIVES 1.
 HISTORIC CENTER OF PRIZREN, WITH PROTECTED CULTURAL AND NATURAL HERITAGE, AND EFFECTIVE MANAGEMENT 1.1.
 Establishment and operationalization of the Historic Center Office.
 1.2.
 Preservation and promotion of the HCP by nominating monuments in the UNESCO List of World Heritage.
 1.3.
-Establishment of the legal basis for a proper functionalitz of the protection, management and promotion of cultural heritage 1.4.
+Implementation of laws and completion of the legal basis for proper functioning of the process of protection, management and promotion of cultural heritage 1.4.
 Full inventory of cultural heritage assets and prioritization of conservation interventions in the HCP.
 1.5. preservation of cultural heritage values through a process of spatial planning and urban development 1.6.
 HCP protection, development and promotion through an approach of urban regeneration of sub-zones and revitalization of public buildings 1.7.
 Promotion of spiritual heritage and museal capacity building in the city 1.8.
 Transformation of the HCP into a friendly environment for the protection and promotion of nature 2.
 HISTORIC CENTER OF PRIZREN, A PLACE OF VALUES CONNECTED TO EDUCATION OF FUTURE GENERATIONS 2.1.
 Development of formal and informal education on cultural heritage and diversity 2.2.
 Awareness raising in the areas of cultural and natural heritage 2.3.
 Enhanced quality of festivals, and transforming the city into a capital of year-long festivals